keves1/vegetation-health-monitor/README.md

 The recent and predicted NDVI trends are shown on a map in a Streamlit web application.

+### Key Aspects of the System:
+- Cloud-native geospatial data pipelines: Uses file formats and standards that allow for efficient access to specific portions of large geospatial datasets, such as COG, Zarr, and STAC.
+Data in the Zarr stores is chunked to match the access pattern.
+- Containerization: Each stage in the processing pipeline is a separate containerized application run as an ECS task and orchestrated using AWS Step Functions.
+This creates modularity and allows resources to be tailored to the needs of each stage.
+- Scalability: Dask is used to allow for parallel processing of large volumes of spatio-temporal data.
+- CI/CD: GitHub Actions is used to build and push the corresponding container image anytime a stage is updated.

 #### To Do:

 There are a number of things that could be done to keep building out and enhancing each component of the project.
 Some of these are: